As the S.C. Department of Transportation grapples with its ongoing cash crunch, one of the more immediate effects might be seen along Dorchester Road.

 Over the coming three years, Berkeley, Charleston and Dorchester counties expected to get about $2.5 million in federal money for such projects.

-On Monday, the Charleston Area Transportation Study (CHATS) committee, which divvies up transportation dollars in the tri-county's urban core, approved six local bike and pedestrian projects totaling $4.16 million.
+Today, the Charleston Area Transportation Study (CHATS) committee, which divvies up transportation dollars in the tri-county's urban core, approved six local bike and pedestrian projects totalling $4.16 million.

 Local governments were set to kick in about $1.66 million, with the $2.5 million balance coming from the federal pot.